DecentralizedGeo/eas-sandbox/README.md

 - **`prepare-private-data.ts`**:
   - Shows how to prepare private data for an attestation using the EAS SDK's PrivateData class.
-  - Run with: `yarn example:prepare-private-data`
+  - Run with: `yarn example:create-private-data-object`
   - **Note:** Configure the `create-private-data-object` section in `config/examples.yaml`.
 Minimally, provide `schemaUid`, `schemaString`, and `fields`.

 - **`private-data-proofs.ts`**:
   - Demonstrates creating and verifying proofs for private data attestations.
-  - Run with: `yarn example:private-data-proofs`
+  - Run with: `yarn example:generate-private-data-proofs`
   - **Note:** Configure the `generate-private-data-proofs` section in `config/examples.yaml`.
 Minimally, provide `schemaUid`, `fields`, and `fieldsToDisclose`.

 - **`private-data-proofs-onchain.ts`**:
   - Demonstrates creating and verifying proofs for private data attestations that are stored on-chain.
 The resulting proof can be used to verify the on-chain attestation.
-  - Run with: `yarn example:private-data-proofs-onchain`
+  - Run with: `yarn example:generate-onchain-private-data-proofs`
   - **Note:** Configure the `generate-onchain-private-data-proofs` section in `config/examples.yaml`.
 Minimally, provide `schemaUid`, `fields`, and `fieldsToDisclose`.

 ### Running workflow examples